Tobacco harm reduction: "Safer cigarettes"

 Cigarette manufacturers have attempted to design safer cigarettes for almost 50 years, but results have been marginal at best.
 Filters were introduced in the early 1950s, and manufacturers were selling low-yield cigarettes by the late 1960s.
 Initially it was thought that these innovations were harm reducing.
 For example, in 1976 investigators at the American Cancer Society published research concluding that light cigarettes were safer.
 The study authors wrote that "total death rates, death rates from coronary heart disease, and death rates from lung cancer were somewhat lower for those who smoked 'low' tar-nicotine cigarettes than for those who smoked 'high' tar-nicotine cigarettes."
 However, scientific evidence suggests that switching from regular to light or low-tar cigarettes does not reduce the health risks of smoking or lower the smoker's exposure to the nicotine, tar, and carcinogens present in cigarette smoke.
 Indeed, the WHO recommends that misleading terms, including 'light' and 'mild', should be removed from tobacco product advertising, packaging, and labeling.

+In January 2025, the Food and Drug Administration (FDA) issued a proposed regulation that would impose a maximum cap of 0.7 milligrams per gram of tobacco for nicotine in cigarettes and select other combusted tobacco products.
+The overarching objective of the proposed regulation is to render these products minimally or non-addictive in nature.